 Driven Theatre Company returns to Contemporary Arts Museum Houston (CAMH) with the theatrical work titled Deferred Landscape: Hexed, Hijacked, and Hopeful.
-Three separate scenes, created by Texas-based artists Yunina Barbour-Payne, Rachel Dickson, and Angela Rice, converge into a one-hour experience using the exhibition Will Boone: The Highway Hex as the backdrop and springboard to explore the personal and local character of home.
+Three separate scenes, created by Texas-based artists Yunina Barbour-Payne, Rachel Dickson, and Angela Rice, converge into a one-hour experience using the exhibition Will Boone: The Highway Hex as the inspiration and springboard to create original work that explores the personal and local character of home.

 Reservations requested, walk-ins are welcome but not guaranteed a seat.

-Reservations available for the following start times: 6:30PM, 7:15PM, 8:00PM.
+Reservations available for the following start times: 6:30PM and 7:30PM.
 The show is a total of one hour.
 Tickets will be available starting on Monday, December 9, 2019 at noon.
 If you have a reservation you must check-in ten minutes before your start time in order to guarantee your seat.

 About Driven Theatre Company